 Next up, talking to someone introduced as a member of a secretive Hopi society.
 Rather surprisingly, basically says that aliens are real and that the Hopi know about them, but he can’t say anymore because his religion forbids it.

 Anyway, now we’re looking at some rock art showing zig-zaggy lines.
 It’s pretty cool, there’s a huge variety of different zigzags showing many different patterns.
 They’re very pretty, and show the work of a people of deep intelligence who are experimenting with different recurring mathematical patterns in their artwork and oh who am I kidding its aliens again.

 The sciency looking guy we briefly saw earlier — an engineer called Charles Ruggles – claims that these zig-zaggy patterns look like depictions of different wave types you might see in a physics textbook.
-He talks a bit about Native folklore that supposedly talks about two objects colliding over Death Valley.
+He talks a bit about Native folklore that supposedly describes two objects colliding over Death Valley.
 It’s really not clear where what he’s heard about this story ends and his own wild extrapolation begins.
 It starts with the reasonably folkloric part about to objects colliding, but then he’s talking about aliens repairing downed craft, and I’d love to hear specifically what the original story says to make him think this.
 Anyway, the Natives saw the oscilloscopes that the aliens were using and the wiggly lines on them became ‘symbols of the gods.’

 But aliens, huh?
 They can pilot their crafts across the infinite void of space, then crash as soon as they get here.
 Do they pick up stupid-rays from Earth, or something?